laurenhemara/hemara-nz-website/content/authors/admin/_index.md

  My PhD research focuses on using the kiwifruit bacterial canker pathogen *Pseudomonas syringae* pv. *actinidiae* to understand how plant pathogens evolve during host infection.

- I'm also a Graduate Teaching Assistant for BIOSCI 220: Quantitative Biology, where I help teach students the ropes of data exploration using RStudio!
+ I'm also a Graduate Teaching Assistant for BIOSCI 220: Quantitative Biology, where I help teach students the ropes of data visualisation and statistical analyses using R!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.